RHODE ISLAND DIVORCE MEDIATION

 Do You Need a Mediator or Representation in Mediation?

 A mediator presides over mediation as a neutral third party, guiding your negotiations.
 A mediator does not represent you or your spouse.
-If you want legal advice regarding your interests, or assistance in negotiating a settlement from someone who represents your interests, you need to hire your own attorney.
+If you want legal advice regarding your interests, or assistance in negotiating a settlement from someone who represents your interests, you need to hire your own divorce lawyer.